Byndoor

+Byndoor is a taluk and Town Panchayat in Udupi, Karnataka, India.
+Byndoor is located on NH-66 which is between Panvel and Kochi and is one of the main stations along the Konkan Railway line after Udupi and Mangalore.

 Railway station

 Byndoor City is served by Mookambika Road Byndoor railway station, one of the major railway stations in coastal Karnataka in South India.
 Its four-letter code is BYNR.
 Trains connect the station to prominent state capitals of India, including Bangalore, Thiruvananthapuram (via Southern Railway), Mumbai, and (via Konkan Railways).
 The station was established in 1997.

-A total of 36 express and passenger trains stop there.
+A total of 34 express and passenger trains stop there.
 The Mookambika Road-Kannur Passenger train used to start and end at the station, however this service was terminated in 2017 due to lack of revenue generation.